 A study of piano repertoire from the Renaissance to the Classical Period including historical and interpretive aspects of the literature.
 Required for piano performance majors.
-Fall.
+Fall, odd-numbered years.

 MUSI 4228 (2-2-0) Piano Literature II: Romantic Through The Present